Ayeshan-Oshitha/Tutorial--Mosh--Html-CSS/B. Part-Two/1. Layouts/Notes.md

 - **Mobile-first**: Start with styles for small screens, then adjust for tablets and desktops.

 The majority of the web development community prefers the mobile-first approach.

+Note : Media queries don’t automatically override each other.
+Only the last matching rule in the CSS will apply if multiple queries match

+If you use **Desktop-First approach**: Use `max-width` media queries.
+Start your styles for larger screens first, then adjust for smaller screens

+If you use **Mobile-First approach**: Use `min-width` media queries.
+Start with styles for small screens, then add styles for larger screens.